Angels Present

 My Inspiration

-My mother died unexpectedly from complications post-operative.
-She spent several days in the ICU and died less than 14 hours after being moved to a step-down unit.
-The events of that hospitalization were tragic.
-After my mother passed away, we were handed her belongings in two large clear plastic bags.
-I’ll never forget holding on to what was left of my mother as I took the elevator down four floors, walked through the lobby, onto the sky walk, and into the parking garage.
-I saw her purple winter coat and all that was hers through the clear plastic, as did every stranger I encountered on the long walk to the car.
-Even though I was carrying this oversized bag, I had never felt emptier.
+My mother died unexpectedly from postoperative complications.
+She spent several days in the ICU and died fourteen hours after being moved to another floor.
+The events during that hospitalization were tragic.
+After my mother passed away, we were handed her belongings in two large, clear plastic bags.
+I will never forget holding on to what was left of my mother as I took the elevator down four floors, walked through the lobby, onto the skywalk, and into the parking garage.
+I saw her purple winter coat and all that was hers through the clear plastic, as did every stranger I met on the long walk to the car.
+I remember feeling like the whole world could see her belongings.
+It was just so wrong.

-None of the doctors, nurses, or staff knew about my mother’s life or that she was an artist and a poet.
-While the nurses and others were incredibly compassionate in the care they provided to my mother, leaving the hospital without her was unbearable.
-The last thing I remember was all the world seeing my mother’s belongings and how very wrong that was.
+None of the doctors or nurses knew much about my mother’s life or that she was an artist.
+While all the healthcare providers were incredibly compassionate with her care, leaving the hospital without her was unbearable.
+Even though I was carrying an oversized bag, I had never felt emptier.